YashrajRC/olympics-data_analysis-app/Readme.md

 1. NOC (National Olympic Committee 3 letter code)
 2. region
 3. notes

-# Python Web App
-This project is deployed on Streamlit Community Cloud.
-You can access the web app <a href="https://mohitur669-olympic-data-analysis-webapp-app-ahoyjx.streamlit.app/" target="_blank"><strong>here</strong></a>. <br> **Note:** All the graphs and charts are interactive.
-You can hover over the graphs and charts to get more information.
-You can also download the graphs and charts in png format.

 # Features of the Web App
 The web app provides a brief overview of the dataset.
 It provides users to choose between 4 options to explore the dataset.
 The options are: